flutils/rts/README.md

 1. `User` (users who are registered to play the game)
 2. `Game` (games which have been run)
-3. `Resource` (resources the users can use/collect within the game -- allows for perks)
+3. `Resource` (resources the users can use/collect within the game -- allows for perks such as supply drops etc)
+4. `Map` (worldview which gets populated each time the game loads)
 4. `Unit` (units the user can create during the game)
 a) `Building` (should be sub-classed to `Unit` but without movement)
 b) `Infantry` (should be sub-classed to `Unit` and focus on people-centric game activity)